DCEngines/bigdatalab.io/bigdatalab_sample_apps/apache_hadoop_package/twitter_apps/kafka-spark-hdfs-hive-pipeline/README.md

 * Go To The **Twitter-HiveQL** notebook in Notebook drop down, start(run) first para.
 This is create twitterdb database and tweets table inside hive.

-Now you can run any hive query on tweets using **Twitter-HiveQl** notebook.
+Now you can run any hive query on tweets using **Twitter-HiveQL** notebook.
 There are few query already present in notebook.